Special Education: General Curriculum, M.Ed.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

-In addition to the application materials required by The Graduate School, applicants must submit a resume and personal statement of goals, past experience, and unique skills.
+In addition to the application materials required by The Graduate School, applicants must submit a resume and a personal statement of goals, past experience, and unique skills.
 Applicants must submit all application materials required by The Graduate School by the appropriate deadline.
 Students are admitted in Fall, Spring, and Summer semesters.

 Degree Program Requirements